GlobularOne/cmake_utils/README.md

 # cmake_utils

 Cmake_utils is a project containing several cmake functions to eliminate CMake boilercode.
-The aim is to make the CMakeLists.txt file short by providing functions that do what most projects would likely want done, standardizing behavior without eliminating the freedom to customize.
+The aim is to make the `CMakeLists.txt` file short by providing functions that do what most projects would likely want done, standardizing behavior without eliminating the freedom to customize.

 ## Features

-Cmake_utils provides several files and each file provides several functions.
-Each file covers common expected behavior of a certain topic.
-For example, Library.cmake allows you to generate libraries that automatically discover sources, public headers and so version.
+Cmake_utils provides several files and each file provides several functions, covering common expected behavior.
+For example, `Library.cmake` allows you to generate libraries that automatically discover sources, public headers and so version.

- - Significantly reduces boilerplate code.
+* Significantly reduces boilerplate code.

- - Allows for standarizing project directory structure.
+* Allows for standardizing project directory structure.

- - Provides utility functions for almost all a cmake-based project would need.
+* Provides utility functions for almost all a cmake-based project would need.

 ## Usage